amazon-archives/sagemaker-containers/README.rst

 Here we'll demonstrate how to create a Docker image using SageMaker Containers in order to show the simplicity of using this library.

-Let's suppose we need to train the following training script, named train.py using TF 2.0 in SageMaker:
+Let's suppose we need to train a model with the following training script train.py using TF 2.0 in SageMaker:

 .. code:: python